-This is an independent student project related to tourism directed by a faculty advisor which culminates in a ten page written final paper.
+This is an independent student project related to tourism directed by a faculty advisor.
+The project culminates in a ten page written final paper.
 It may include empirical research, library research, and applied projects.
 Students develop a plan of study for an individual research project approved by their home institution advisor.
 Contact hours: TBD.
 Recommended credit: 3 semester/TBD quarter hours.

 CLST 3001 PALT

 This course is designed to improve students’ intercultural communication and competence while studying abroad by considering how the Spanish are different from and similar to themselves and others.
 The course offers opportunities, both inside and outside the classroom, to develop insights and the skills necessary to interact effectively and appropriately, and to gain a better understanding and appreciation of the cultural richness of Spain and Palma.
 Offered in Spanish only.
 Prerequisite: Four prior semesters of Spanish.
 Contact hours: TBD.
 Recommended credit: 2 semester/TBD quarter hours.

 The objective of this course is to help students develop basic oral skills of Catalan language through communicative and real-life activities.
 Students meet and learn to greet a family in Catalan.
 Most class sessions meet outside the classroom.
 Class meets in the market, the train station, a nonprofit organization, the city hall, a little village, and a kitchen.
 The goal is to start using Catalan in everyday situations.
 Prerequisite: Three prior semesters of Spanish.
 Contact hours: TBD.
 Recommended credit: 1 semester/TBD quarter hours.

 Regular University Universitat de les Illes Balears (UIB) Courses